• About Us

 This type of loan can enable you to use the equity you have built in your residential property as collateral to borrow cash.

-Similar to primary loans used to purchase a residential property, experts at Replace Your University suggest that your home can be used as the security to protect your lender if you fail to pay the loan.
+Like primary loans used to purchase a residential property, experts at Replace Your University suggest that your home can be used as security to protect your lender if you fail to pay the loan.

-A HELOC loan is usually called a second mortgage since you have another payment to make in addition to your first mortgage.
+A HELOC loan is usually called a second mortgage since you have another payment in addition to your first mortgage.

 How It Works